popeadam/Kometa/docs/kometa/install/files.md

           use_common: false
 ```

-The specifics of what template variables are available for a given default are found on the wiki page for each default, which you can find starting [here](../../defaults/guide.md).
+The specifics of what Template Variables are available for a given default are found on the wiki page for each default, which you can find starting [here](../../defaults/guide.md).

 Like the rest of the [external files](../../config/file_types.md), these default references cannot be moved out of the `config.yml` file.

 ???+ tip

-    Why can't I move the defaults out of the `config.yml` file?
+    Why can't I move the Defaults Files out of the `config.yml` file?

     This:
     ```yaml